SeaCloudsEU/SeaCloudsPlatform/README.md

 When deploying SeaClouds platform an [Apache Brooklyn](http://brooklyn.io) instance will be started on your workstation, accessible at `http://localhost:8081` by default.
 Please double-check in nohup.out the correct url.

-You may need to update the `privateKeyFile` property in the blueprint to the actual path.
-By default, it points to `./seaclouds_id_rsa`.

-Notice, if you are a `Windows` user, you may need to specify the absolute path to reach the `seaclouds_id_rsa` file on your filesystem.

 For more information, please visit [Apache Brooklyn](https://brooklyn.incubator.apache.org/download/index.html)

 How to release it!